wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

     ![Upload specification](../images/api-policies-enforcement/specificaton-upload.png)

-Note that you will not be able to start configuring rogue API detection, until specification file is successfully uploaded.
+Note that you will not be able to start configuring rogue API detection, until the specification file is successfully uploaded.

 ### Step 2: Set rogue API detection parameters